Helophilus

 Helophilus are a diverse genus of moderate to large hoverflies, that appear somewhat bee-like.
 This genus comprises two subgenera: Helophilus and Pilinasica.
 Larvae filter-feed in organic rich water.
 All Helophilus adults have a distinctive lengthwise striped thorax and a transverse striped abdomen.

 Description

 The species in genus Helophilus are large yellow-black hoverflies ranging in length from 9 to 16.5 mm.
 They are very fast flies with big eyes.
 Most of these flies have yellow stripes on their scutum, large yellow-orange markings on their abdomen, and an elongate pterostigma on the wing.
 Some special species are blue metallic (Helophilus hochstetteri) or black and white (Helophilus cingulatus).
-It looks like a bee as an adult.
+The adults often resemble bees.